 The control unit will be responsible for coordinating the sensor module and the software app.
-The control unit has the microcontroller that will be responsible for analyzing the data and use the bluetooth module to send the data to the app.
-It has the data management block also: SD card.
-The control unit also has the input/output block which consists of the LCD and buttons.
-The buttons control whether the hardware device is on/off and also controls when the patient wants to record the respiration data.
+The control unit has the microcontroller that will be responsible for analyzing the data, the bluetooth module which will send the data to the app, and the SD-card which will store the past values that we want to keep track of.
+The control unit also has the input/output block which consists of the LCD and a button.
+The button controls whether the hardware device is on/off.